Best big cities to live in America

 - Median household income: $48,023

-Fort Wayne has many attractions for kids, such as a children’s zoo, a science center, and an animal sanctuary.
-Residents can spend hours learning about the city’s rich African American history and peruse public collections of African art at local museums.
+Fort Wayne has many attractions for kids, such as a children's zoo, a science center, and an animal sanctuary.
+Residents can spend hours learning about the city's rich African American history and peruse public collections by Black artists at local museums.
 For adults looking for a tasty brew, the Northern Indiana Beer Trail offers several tasty options.

 #46.
 Jacksonville, Florida